-203 Application: Waterside Power / KKR (EC22-79)
+• 203 Application: Waterside Power / KKR (EC22-79)

-On June 22, 2022, Generation Group Seat Member Waterside Power, among others,74 requested authorization for the sale of 100% of the equity interests in Applicants to Cretaceous Bidco Limited ("Buyer"), a special purpose vehicle indirectly owned by funds, investment vehicles and/or separately managed accounts advised and/or managed by one or more subsidiaries of KKR & Co.
+On August 19, 2022 the FERC authorized the sale of 100% of the equity interests in Applicants, including Generation Group Seat Member Waterside Power, among others, 83 to Cretaceous Bidco Limited ("Buyer"), a special purpose vehicle indirectly owned by funds, investment vehicles and/or separately managed accounts advised and/or managed by one or more subsidiaries of KKR & Co.
 Inc. ("KKR & Co." and, together with its subsidiaries, ("KKR")).
-Comments on the 203 application were due on or before July 13, 2022; none were filed.
-Public Citizen filed a doc-less intervention.
-The application is pending before the FERC.
+84 Pursuant to the August 19 Order, notice must be filed within 10 days of consummation of the transaction, which as of the date of this Report has not yet occurred.
 If you have any questions, please contact Pat Gerity (pmgerity@daypitney.com; 860-275-0533).

-203 Application: Stonepeak / JERA Americas (EC22-71)
+• 203 Application: Stonepeak / JERA Americas (EC22-71)

-On June 1, 2022, Stonepeak75 requested authorization for the sale of 100% of the interests in Canal Power Holdings LLC to a wholly-owned affiliate of JERA Americas Inc. ("JERA Americas").76 Comments on the 203 application were due on or before June 22, 2022 and were filed by the MA AG (which encouraged the FERC to take the time necessary to comprehensively review the Application based on potential regional and SENE Capacity Zone competition and rate impacts) and Public Citizen (which raised four issues: (i) the potential threat to competition and rates that could be caused by the concentration of power generation ownership by JERA in ISO-NE and NYISO; (ii) the need for additional information to assess impacts on competition and rates as well as potential divestiture requirements to mitigate any threats to competition and rates; (iii) a desire for public disclosure of the purchase price; and (iv) what threats to rates might result from the Related Person relationships to be created and reflected in the NEPOOL stakeholder process).
+On June 1, 2022, Stonepeak85 requested authorization for the sale of 100% of the interests in Canal Power Holdings LLC to a wholly-owned affiliate of JERA Americas Inc. ("JERA Americas"), 86 Comments on the 203 application were due on or before June 22, 2022 and were filed by the MA AG (which encouraged the FERC to take the time necessary to comprehensively review the Application based on potential regional and SENE Capacity Zone competition and rate impacts) and Public Citizen (which raised four issues: (i) the potential threat to competition and rates that could be caused by the concentration of power generation ownership by JERA in ISO-NE and NYISO; (ii) the need for additional information to assess impacts on competition and rates as well as potential divestiture requirements to mitigate any threats to competition and rates; (iii) a desire for public disclosure of the purchase price; and (iv) what threats to rates might result from the Related Person relationships to be created and reflected in the NEPOOL stakeholder process).
 On July 1, 2022, Stonepeak answered the comments and protest.
-This matter is pending before the FERC.
+On August 8, 2022, Applicants submitted an informational filing informing the FERC that the Applicants and parties to the Transaction have received all other required regulatory approvals and the FERC's authorization in this proceeding is the only remaining regulatory approval for the Transaction and requested a FERC order authorizing the transaction by August 15, 2022.
+Notwithstanding Applicants' request, this matter remains pending before the FERC.
 If you have any questions, please contact Pat Gerity (pmgerity@daypitney.com; 860-275-0533).